- Introduction and background information

 The licence notice

-A suitable notice stating that the premises have been approved for the proceedings and identifying and giving directions to the room in which the proceedings are to take place, must be displayed at each public entrance to the premises for one hour prior 5 to and throughout the proceedings.
+A suitable notice stating that the premises have been approved for the proceedings and identifying and giving directions to the room or area in which the proceedings are to take place, must be displayed at each public entrance to the premises for one hour prior to and throughout the proceedings.

 Promotion of the licence

-The licence holder or anyone employed or acting on their behalf may not imply in any advertisement, statement or document that the County Council or the Registrar General recommends the venue for civil marriages or civil partnerships.
-The licence holder may wish to use the following words to describe an approved premises licence -
+The licence holder or anyone employed or acting on their behalf may not imply in any advertisement, statement or document that we or the Registrar General recommends the venue for civil marriages or civil partnerships.
+The licence holder may wish to use the following words to describe an approved premises licence:

-“Approved by North Yorkshire County Council as a venue for the solemnization of civil marriages and the formation of civil partnerships”
+“Approved by North Yorkshire Council as a venue for the solemnisation of civil marriages and the formation of civil partnerships”

 We supply a paper copy of the licence which you may place on public display.